chinmayshah99/differential-privacy/README.md

 used to help catch regressions that could make the differential privacy property no longer hold.

+## fork
+This fork ports the bazel build system to CMake.
 ## How to Build

 This project uses [bazel](https://bazel.build) for building and dependency